Whistleblower Policy

 Any investigation will be conducted in a timely, fair and objective manner, and independent from any persons to whom the report relates.
 Investigations will generally be overseen by the compliance officer.

 Other people, including employees or external advisers, may also be asked to assist or run the investigation.
-Where possible, the person reporting the wrongdoing will be informed how BBM Youth Support is responding to their report, including whether an investigation will be conducted.
+Where possible, the person reporting the wrongdoing will be informed how BBM Ltd is responding to their report, including whether an investigation will be conducted.

 Unless there are confidentiality or other reasons not to do so, employees who are the subject of a report of wrongdoing will be informed of the matters raised in the report at an appropriate time, and will be given a chance to respond to any allegations made against them.
 They will also be advised of the outcome of any investigation.